jmgirard/honeypot/README.md

 Note that the hidden instructions will be visible when pasted into the LLM prompt window.
-For this reason, it is most effective to add the shortcode in the middle of a larger block of text.
+For this reason, it is most effective to add the shortcode in the middle of a larger block of text and to keep custom instructions brief.

 ## Installing